Intellection/chex/FINE_PLAN.md

 **Status:** ❌ Will not implement
 **Reason:** Per user feedback - "I don't think Ecto is a good fit.
 We should never do this."

 ClickHouse is an OLAP database optimized for analytics, not OLTP.
 Ecto's schema-based approach and transaction model don't align well with ClickHouse's use cases.
-Users should use Chex's direct query interface instead.
+Users should use Natch's direct query interface instead.

 ---